meteoinfo/MeteoInfoDoc/_build/html/_sources/docs/meteoinfolab/functions/array/linspace.txt

         when endpoint is False.
     :param num: (*number, optional*) Number of samples to generate.
 Default is 50.
 Must be non-negative.
+    :param endpoint: (*boolean, optional*) If true, stop is the last sample.
+Otherwise, it is not included.
+        Default is True.
     :param dtype: (*dtype*) The type of output array.
 If dtype is not given, infer the data type from the other input arguments.